Child Custody

 Legal custody is the right as a parent to be involved in major decisions concerning your child.
 Major decisions encompass education related matters, medical treatment and religion of the children and the right to communicate with doctors and teachers.

-According to Nebraska Revised Statute 43-2923, the best interests of a child require a parenting plan that provides for a child’s safety, emotional growth, health, stability, and physical care, and regular and continuous school attendance and progress for school-age children.
-The parenting plan should also promote a child’s continued contact with his or her families and parents who have shown the ability to act in the child’s best interests1.
+According to Nebraska Revised Statute 43-2923, the best interests of a child require a parenting plan that provides for a child’s safety, emotional growth, health, stability, physical care, and regular and continuous school attendance and progress for school-age children.
+The parenting plan should also promote a child’s continued contact with his or her families and parents who have shown the ability to act in the child’s best interests.

 In determining custody and parenting arrangements, the court shall consider the best interests of the minor child, which shall include, but not be limited to, consideration of the foregoing factors and: